UWPCE-PythonCert/Py300/_sources/ABCs.rst.txt

 One of the most common type errors seen in Python is the "sequence of strings" vs "single string" confusion:

-It is moderately common to write s function that acts on a bunch of strings -- perhaps a bunch of filenames.
+It is moderately common to write a function that acts on a bunch of strings -- perhaps a bunch of filenames.

 .. code-block:: python